SupriyaJaiswal7/Vesha/README.md

 ---

-## ❤️ A Note from the Creator
+❤️ A Note from the Creators

-Hi, I'm Supriya Jaiswal.
-Vesha is a passion project to change how people discover and express their style.
+Hi, we're Supriya and Priyanshu.
+Vesha is a passion project built with the goal of making personal fashion discovery fun and meaningful.
-The journey is just beginning, and I'm excited to see where it goes!
+We're excited to take this forward and share it with the world — thank you for visiting!